Task Aware Dreamer for Task Generalization in Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we propose a novel framework of TAD that distinguishes different tasks via all historical information and utilizes novel reward-informed world models to capture invariant latent features.
-In TAD, we calculate the corresponding variational lower bound of the data log-likelihood, which includes a novel loss term to distinguish different tasks via states.
-To explain components in TAD, we introduce a novel metric TDR to capture the relevance of the task distribution and show that Markovian policies perform poorly in tasks with high TDR.
-Experiments in image-based and state-based settings demonstrate that TAD can remarkably improve the performance of handling different tasks meanwhile, especially for high TDR ones, and successfully generalize to unseen tasks.
+In this work, we propose Task-Aware Dreamer (TAD), a novel framework that leverages full historical information to handle multiple tasks and employs Reward-Informed World Models (RIWM) to capture task-specific latent features.
+In TAD, we derive a variational lower bound on the data log-likelihood that incorporates a task context term, encouraging the world model to learn task-specific representations.
+To justify the necessity of TAD’s components, we first introduce the Task Distribution Relevance (TDR) metric to characterize the relevance of different tasks from the task distribution.
+We then theoretically show that Markovian policies perform poorly in task distributions with high TDR.
+Extensive experiments in both image-based and state-based settings demonstrate that TAD substantially improves performance in the task distribution setting, particularly for task distributions with high TDR, and successfully generalizes to unseen tasks in a zero-shot manner.